 Subject to this Constitution, questions arising at any meeting of the Board are decided by a majority of votes, and a determination by a majority of Directors at a meeting at which a quorum is present is deemed to be a resolution of the Board.
 In case of an equality of votes, the chair does not have a second and casting vote and the resolution does not carry.

 A Director who has an interest in any matter brought or to be brought before the Board must declare such interest to the Board.
-If the Board decides there is a conflict of interest, the Director must abstain from discussion on the matter and must not vote in respect of the matter, and if the Director does so vote his or her vote does not count.
+If the Board decides there is a conflict of interest, the Director must abstain from discussion on the matter and must not vote in respect of the matter, and if the Director does so vote their vote does not count.
 At the request of the Board, the Director must leave the meeting and must not be present during the discussion and voting on the matter.
 Procedures regarding these matters may be covered by regulation.

 For the purposes of clause 76, a Director does not have an interest in a contract merely because the contract insures, or would insure, the Director against: